pointcheckout/docs/docs/1-integrate/1-ecomm/3-shopify.md

 4. Navigate to `API credentials` tab and press on `Install app`.
 ![](/img/docs/integrate/ecomm/shopify/shopify-4.png)

-5. Copy the `Admin API access token` from the Paymennt application as shown below.
+5. Copy the `Admin API access token` from the paymennt.com application as shown below.
 We will use this in the next section.
 ![](/img/docs/integrate/ecomm/shopify/shopify-5.png)

 ## Configure paymennt.com

-### Paymennt.com Web Console
+### paymennt.com Web Console

 To complete this integration, you must first login to the [paymennt.com Web Console](/guides/portal/login)